 The UCR Program makes no representation as to the marketability or market value of CoUs.
-Issuance fees are stratified between 3.75% and 4.5% of the total CoUs generated by Project Owner/Aggregator and is deducted automatically prior to the first issuance of CoUs into the Project Owner's/Aggregator's account.
-Hence the issuance fee is a one time charge per each issuance request only and is payable in CoUs without money or cash being exchanged.
+Issuance fees are stratified between 3.75% and 4.5% of the total CoUs generated by Project Owner/Aggregator and deducted automatically prior to the first (and any subsequent) issuance of CoUs into the Project Owner's/Aggregator's account.
+Hence the issuance fee is a one-time repeated charge per each issuance request only and is payable in CoUs without money or cash being exchanged.